-- 4. Here you have the option of creating: (just click on the one you want) - a. a downloadable image onto your smartphone - b. a printable PDF file that you can print out and then cut and laminate, etc. - 5.
+- 4. There you have the option of creating.
+(Just click on the one y - a. a downloadable image onto your smartphone - b. a printable PDF file that you can print out and then cut and laminate, etc. 5.
 This is also an opportunity to ensure that all of your profile information is up to date.
-If you change any of your info, make sure to "Save" before exiting. - 6.
-If you have trouble contact me, or contact Harvey Rogers and ask him to print yours out for you.
-Steve Walgrave, Secretary CALENDAR OF COMING EVENTS
+If you change any of your info, make sure to "Save" before exiting.
+6. If you have trouble contact me, or contact Harvey Rogers and ask him to print yours out for you.
+Steve Walgrave, Secretary TROUBLE PAYING CASCADE USING PAYPAL?